Prayer & Fellowship

 - About

-Cura is a network of tightly-knit groups that form/launch after Frosh Get-A-Way retreat in late September; attendance to the retreat is not necessary to join.
-Students of any or no faith tradition are welcome; all that is required is a desire to grow in faith, gratitude, community, and self-awareness.
-Contact Celia Fox for more information or to join!
+Living Hope faith groups will form/launch after Frosh Get-A-Way retreat in late September; attendance at the retreat is not necessary to join.
+Students of any or no faith tradition are welcome; all that is required is a desire to leverage Ignatian Spirituality to grow in faith, gratitude, community, and self-awareness.
+These faith groups will invite students to ask questions and share thoughts and experiences around the movement of God/Love/Justice in their lives.
+Contact Anna Muenchen for more information or to join!

 Kateri Community